MingchenXia/home/readme.md

 > In arXiv version 1, Section 8, I briefly explained the second order expansion of Donaldson's L-functionals, which might be of interest as well.

-> I'm always curious about Conjecture 9.2 in this paper (there is an obvious typo, L should be [\omega] instead): Is it true that a general geodesic ray (with respect to a transcendental class) of finite entropy is necessarily maximal (in the sense that the Legendre transform is always I-model)?
-Please contact me if you know how to prove/disprove it.

 ### Pluripotential theory

 - Integration by parts formula for non-pluripolar product.  [arXiv:1907.06359](https://arxiv.org/abs/1907.06359)